 This allows you to screen and reject anyone who poses a risk to your workplace before they have arrived on-site.
 Check for any red flags such as contact with confirmed cases or mandated quarantine periods that a person may have been subjected to.

 Zero harm is all about risk mitigation.
-So once you have considered the need for a person to attend the workplace and had them complete a COVID-19 screening questionnaire.
+So once you have considered the need for a person to attend a workplace and had them complete a COVID-19 screening questionnaire.
 The next important step in risk mitigation is the on-site screening.
 As part of the sign-in process, you can include a subsequent screening questionnaire, as well as remind the user about any COVID-19 protocols and requirements they must adhere to during their visit.

 So how do you push for zero harm and reduce the risk once you have people within your workplace?
 The answer is contactless!